noemihuckins/Latin102/translation2.md

 Identify the form of transire.
 Explain why you placed it in the clause you chose.
 Present Infinitive with the preposition across❌, to express the circumstances of what they were not able to do

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
-Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.
-Site couldn't be reached feminine, accusative, singular,
+Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. feminine, accusative, singular, perfect passive participle

 Identify the form of sagittis.
 Why does Hyginus use this case?
 (Ablative) ❌ to indicate the instrument by which an action is accomplished